The full form of CT is Computed Tomography. The CT scan is a quick tool to examine any disorders or damages in the internal part of our body.

 You may be asked to change into a gown provided by the lab during the procedure.
 You are not allowed to carry any items with metallic contents inside the CT scan room.

 Sometimes, a contrast material may be used to produce more enhanced images of the body part.
-The contrast dye may be given orally or injected in your vein.
+The contrast dye may be given orally or injected into your vein.
 Your doctor will provide some special instructions if the contrast dye is used.

 How is the procedure done?

-The X Ray attached to the CT machine rotates around your body part clicking several images in thin slices.
+The X-ray attached to the CT machine rotates around your body part clicking several images in thin slices.
 You will hear some buzzing noise, which is the sound of taking pictures throughout the procedure.

 You should stay still throughout the procedure as any movement may distort the images.

 The entire procedure will be monitored by a radiologist from a different room.
-The radiologist will be able to hear and speak to you with the help of microphone and speakers during the scan.
+The radiologist will be able to hear and speak to you with the help of a microphone and speakers during the scan.

 What are the risks associated with CT?

-It is generally advised to avoid CT scan if you are pregnant or expected to be pregnant.
+It is generally advised to avoid a CT scan if you are pregnant or expected to be pregnant.
 The radiation from the machine may sometimes harm the fetus.